 DAY 1: DEPART HOBART

-Board your Coral Expeditions small ship at Hobart’s Princes Wharf at 4:00pm where there is time to settle into your stateroom before our 5:00pm departure.
-Take the time to become acquainted with all the facilities onboard before meeting your fellow travellers, the Captain and crew for the Captain’s Welcome Drinks.
+Arrive at the Wharf for boarding at 4:00 pm, with time to settle into your stateroom before our 5:00 pm departure.
+Take the time to become acquainted with all the facilities onboard before meeting your fellow travelers, the Captain, and the crew for the Captain’s Welcome Drinks.

 PORT DAVEY & BATHURST HARBOUR

+On the remote edge of southwest Tasmania, the landscape is as wild and untamed as it gets.
+Raw, craggy peaks rise above ancient drowned river valleys, while wild rivers and rivulets carve their way through the terrain, shaped over millennia.
+Here, tannin-rich freshwater flows over saltwater, creating a tea-colored ocean unlike anywhere else.
+With no roads leading in, the only way to truly explore this untouched wilderness is aboard a small expedition ship.
 Sheltered from Roaring Forties winds that buffet this coast is the protected haven of Port Davey and Bathurst Harbour.
-A marine reserve and part of the Tasmanian Wilderness World Heritage Area, we spend two whole days (weather permitting) enjoying this rare opportunity to hike, kayak and take in this pristine natural environment.
-We explore by Xplorer tender vessels and learn about intrepid European explorers and Indigenous Australians, who once walked this land and keep a lookout for the rare and endangered Orange Bellied Parrot amongst other wildlife.
+A marine reserve and part of the Tasmanian Wilderness World Heritage Area, we spend two whole days (weather permitting) enjoying this rare opportunity to hike, kayak, and take in this pristine natural environment.
+We explore by Xplorer tender vessels and learn about intrepid European explorers and Indigenous Australians, who once walked this land while keeping a lookout for the rare and endangered Orange Bellied Parrot amongst other wildlife.

 BRUNY ISLAND & ADVENTURE BAY